 Average Rent in Orlando, FL: 2026 Prices by Neighborhood

-Orlando's average rent sits around $1,800-2,050 depending on property type and data source.
-Here's what landlords and investors need to know about rent prices across every major neighborhood in 2026.
+Orlando's average rent is about $1,782/mo for apartments in 2026.
+Here's what landlords and owners need to know about prices across every major neighborhood.

 Average Rent in Orlando, FL: 2026 Prices by Neighborhood

-Orlando's average rent is approximately $1,800 per month for apartments and roughly $2,050 across all property types including single-family homes, as of early 2026.
-Rents have cooled 2% year-over-year after several years of rapid growth, but the metro still supports strong occupancy above 94% and cap rates in the 5-7% range in the right submarkets.
+Orlando's average apartment rent is about $1,782 a month as of March 2026, and roughly $2,050 across all property types once you fold in single-family homes.
+Rents have cooled 3.1% over the past year after a long run of rapid growth, but the metro still holds occupancy around 90% and supports cap rates in the 5-7% range in the right submarkets.

 That single number doesn't tell you much, though.
 A two-bedroom in Baldwin Park runs $2,462.
 The same unit in Rosemont goes for $1,325.
-The spread between Orlando's highest and lowest neighborhoods is nearly $1,100 per month — and that gap is where investment decisions get made.
+The spread between Orlando's priciest and cheapest neighborhoods is nearly $1,100 a month — and that gap is where pricing decisions get made, whether you own ten units or just the one house you couldn't sell.

 Here's the full picture.